 The prices listed below are the costs PER SEMESETER for the CURRENT academic year.

-If you are a student who has acquired more than 6 judicial points, 50 lottery points will be added to your random lottery number and you are not eligible to be pulled into someone else’s space.
+If you are a student who has acquired 6 or more judicial points, 50 lottery points will be added to your random lottery number and you are not eligible to be pulled or pre-assigned into someone else’s space.

 If you have been found responsible for lottery manipulation, 150 points will be added to your random lottery number and you are not eligible to be pulled into someone else’s space.
 These penalties apply to the sub-free, co-op, and off campus housing lotteries as well.